MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * popover
-    * fix hovering from main div to modal
-    * when you click the pop confirm in a tooltip (any text), the card menu button no longer shows
   * figure out why ellipsis aren't aliased
   * when you hover away from card, the card menu button content should no longer be visible
   * when you first login, cards show before page is done animating?